 ST. CLOUD – The 13-year-old boy who died after being run over by a trailer at a haunted hayride attraction in October was volunteering as a costumed “scarer” who would step onto moving trailers to spook attendees and occasionally reach underneath to grab guests’ feet, according to a newly released report from Stearns County Sheriff’s Office.

-Alexander “Xander” Mick of Rice died at the scene of the Harvest of Horror Haunted Hayride in St. Augusta, just south of St. Cloud, on Oct.
+Alexander “Xander” Mick of Rice, Minn., died at the scene of the Harvest of Horror Haunted Hayride in St. Augusta, just south of St. Cloud, on Oct.
 12. The Midwest Medical Examiner’s Office listed the manner of death as accidental and the cause of death as blunt-force trauma to the head.

 The hayride owners, Jason and Tracy Stock, canceled the remainder of the season after the fatality.
-They did not return requests for comment, but said after Xander’s death they were “deeply shaken by this event and are asking for thoughts, prayers and support for the family and friends of the individual involved and all those affected by this tragedy.”
+They did not return requests for comment but said after Xander’s death they were “deeply shaken by this event and are asking for thoughts, prayers and support for the family and friends of the individual involved and all those affected by this tragedy.”

-Stearns County Sheriff’s Office Captain Jon Lentz said Wednesday the case is closed and nothing revealed in the investigation warranted it to be forwarded to the county attorney’s office for review of criminal charges.
+Stearns County Sheriff’s Office Capt.
+Jon Lentz said Wednesday the case is closed and nothing revealed in the investigation warranted it to be forwarded to the county attorney’s office for review of criminal charges.
 But the investigative file reveals new details about how Xander died.

 According to the report, Xander’s father, Steven Mick, worked at the hayride and was a friend of the owner; Steven Mick told investigators he allowed his son to volunteer as an actor in the field along the hayride route.